kitswas/VirtualGamePad/README.md

 [![GitHub License](https://img.shields.io/github/license/kitswas/VirtualGamePad)
 ![GitHub Stars](https://img.shields.io/github/stars/kitswas/VirtualGamePad?style=social)](https://github.com/kitswas/VirtualGamePad/)

-VirtualGamePad lets you use your Android phone as a gamepad for your Windows PC.
+VirtualGamePad lets you use your Android phone as a gamepad for your PCs.
 It's similar to DroidJoy, but ***free*** and ***open-source***.

 > **No ads, no tracking, no paywalls.**